Retailers who follow the brand’s MAP policy build a trustworthy relationship with the brands.

 Every brand has a different approach to dealing with an alleged seller involved in MAP violation.

-Read more: Best MAP Monitoring Tool You Should Consider for E-Commerce
+Read more: Best MAP Monitoring Software You Should Consider for E-Commerce

 Examples of Brands Handling MAP Violations